Are you considering the installation of your own power generation, like solar?

 Distributed generation (DG) is power generation that is defined as small generation units distributed around Flint Energies’ distribution system.
 DG systems can be powered by solar, wind, landfill gas, diesel fueled engines, natural gas fueled micro-turbines, etc. DG refers to electricity-generating equipment located at your home, owned and operated by you, the member.
 The generation may, or may not, be operated in parallel (connected to) Flint Energies.
 Members inquiring about distributed generation generally fall into four basic categories:

-Twenty Flint Energies members have already installed their Solar PV energy systems.
+As of January, 2021, more than 75 Flint Energies members have installed their Solar PV energy systems.
 If you would like to install and operate power generation on the Flint Energies system, we recommend you review the following:

 Review the costs of the equipment including initial costs and annual operation and maintenance costs including cost of insurance.
 These may be capital costs or costs of a long-term lease.

 Do research on the technologies available and then locate local reputable vendors that sell, install and maintain the DG you choose.

 Make sure, prior to any purchase, that you have applied with Flint to interconnect your power generation and that you have met all requirements.
 (See application below)

 Review the Flint rates and related monthly charges